-RAAF Base Amberley has an existing facility called Engine Test Cell 1 (ETC1) which is used to test aircraft jet engines.
+RAAF Base Amberley has a facility called Engine Test Cell 1 (ETC1) which is used to test aircraft jet engines.
 ETC1 has an associated Defence Fuel Installation (ETC1-DFI), which supplies fuel for engine testing.
 The ETC1 upgrade enables the testing of Pratt & Whitney F135 engines for the F-35 and retains the ability to test the General Electric F414 engines for the F/A-18 Super Hornets.

 The main features of the new DFI installation forming project EST04231 are as follows:

 - Two horizontal single skin stainless steel storage tanks, with each tank having gross volume of 80,000 litres each;